DileepBandi/url-checker/README.md

 1. Running the URL Checker Script
 To run the URL checker script on a list of URLs:

-bash

 bash final_url_checker.sh
-The script will read URLs from the urls.txt file and output the results in JSON format.

 2. Alternative Method Using cat and a Pipe
 If the script is set to read from stdin, you can use:

-bash

 cat urls.txt | bash final_url_checker.sh